subdesign/dropboxupload/README.md

+> ## NOTE!
+> Please use this package for Laravel 5 and up: https://github.com/backup-manager/laravel

 # Database dump Dropbox upload

 Dropbox upload is a Laravel 4 package, which uploads a previously dumped database file to a Dropbox account.
 The database backup is made by the package [schickling/backup](https://github.com/schickling/laravel-backup).
 Thanks Johannes!